Few-body hierarchy in non-relativistic functional renormalization group equations and a decoupling theorem: Abstract

 \section{Abstract}

-For non-relativistic quantum field theory in the few-body limit with instantaneous interactions it is proven to all orders in perturbation theory as well as non-perturbatively that propagators are not renormalized and that the renormalization group equations of one-particle irreducible vertex functions are governed by a hierarchical structure.
-This hierarchy allows to solve the equations in the $n$-body sector without knowledge or assumptions about the $m$-body sectors where $m>n$. \keywords{Few-body \and Non-relativistic \and Renormalization group}
+For non-relativistic quantum field theory in the few-body limit with instantaneous interactions it is shown within the functional renormalization group formalism that propagators are not renormalized and that the renormalization group equations of one-particle irreducible vertex functions are governed by a hierarchical structure.
+This hierarchy allows to solve the equations in the $n$-body sector without knowledge or assumptions about the $m$-body sectors where $m>n$.